 - Pour the 40 mL of approximately 45% isopropyl alcohol solution into the 500 mL beaker.
 Cover the beaker with plastic wrap, so that the solution does not evaporate.
-This is your solvent.
+This is your solvent, or mobile phase.

 - Pour about 8 mL of the solvent back into the 100 mL beaker and run two prepared chromatography strips in the beaker.

 - Clip two of the prepared chromatography strips to a wooden splint.
 Make sure the two strips do not touch each other and the bottoms align.
-Rest the splint on top of the beaker so that the strips hang into the jar and do not touch the sides of the jar.
+Rest the splint on top of the beaker so that the strips hang into the beaker and do not touch the sides of the beaker.